gderosa/timeq/BUILD.md

 ```bash
 make cont
 ```
-to continuously build and monitor files for updates.
+to continuously build and monitor files for updates (development only).

 ### PDF previewer

-In all the above, when available, a default PDF viewer is automatically opened on the generated PDF.
+In all the above, when available, a default PDF viewer is automatically opened on the generated document.

 You can force a different PDF viewer by setting the `PDF_PREVIEWER` environment variable in your system.